Frequently Asked Questions

 AAAASF accreditation is considered the “Gold Standard” for outpatient surgery facilities.
 For more information on AAAASF standards visit www.aaaasf.org.

-The current location has been a colon and rectal clinic since 1972.
+Located within 2 blocks of Regions Field, the current location has been a colon and rectal clinic since 1972.
 The Institute was founded in 1990 and the current facility is a result of multiple renovations and additions.

 A surgeon is trained in both medical and surgical treatment of diseases related to the colon, rectum and anus.
 A gastroenterologist is trained in medical treatment of the gastrointestinal tract.

 Examination of the full length of the colon and rectum using a flexible tubular instrument pain free using IV sedation.

 All men and women need a screening colonoscopy at age 50.
 Screening means you have no symptoms such as rectal bleeding, abdominal pain, change in bowel habits, unexplained weight loss or anemia.
 People with risk factors such as a family history of colorectal cancer should be checked at 40 and sometimes sooner.
 If your first colonoscopy is normal without risk factors, a colonoscopy is recommended every 10 years.
 If you have risk factors including a personal history of colon polyps, more frequent colonoscopies are recommended.
 People with symptoms might need to be checked before the typical screening guidelines.

 Most colonoscopies and outpatient anorectal operations are done in less than 30 minutes.
 For outpatient procedures, you arrive about 30 minutes before your procedure and your discharged about 30 minutes after a colonoscopy and 45 minutes after an anorectal operation.
 Inpatient abdominal operations typically last 1.5-3 hours.